ArduPilot/apm_planner/README.md

 Linux
 =====

-Building on Linux (tested against Ubuntu 18.04 LTS):
+Building on Ubuntu 18.04 LTS:
 (Use Qt5.9.5+ suggested Qt5.12.5)

 (**NOTE:** There is an error in 14.04LTS with libxcb crashing sometimes, try this [fix](https://gist.github.com/slimsag/a26d838ccc4480ce21bc))